Andover Pollinator Awareness Project

 - Native Plant Sale: 9 am-1 pm--Saturday, June 1st, at Andover City Hall: Vendors will be on hand to sell indigenous plant material to residents, including beautiful wildflowers.

 - Pollinator-Friendly Garden Tour: 10 am-2 pm--Saturday, July 20th: this is the fifth edition of this popular tour!
 Residents can view examples of landscapes that are easy on the environment and benefit pollinators.
-Map showing locations of gardens is forthcoming.
+Click HERE to access the map showing the locations of the gardens.

 - Planting Projects: the City will continue to create and enhance landscapes to make them "pollinator friendly."